Nagarajbadiger347/movie-streaming-app/README.md

-# Project which is integration of DevSecOps
+# Project which is based on deploying a app to kubernetes cluster using Jenkins CI/CD pipeline and monitoring them
 Installing jenkins

     sudo apt-get update -y && sudo apt-get upgrade -y